LinaEroian/LinaEroian/README.md

 This journey hasn't always been easy, but every challenge has taught me something valuable.
 QA has become more than just a profession — it feels like the right place for me.
 And I’m so excited to keep growing in it, step by step.

-Thanks for visiting - feel free to explore my work.
+Thanks for visiting - feel free to explore my work 🤝
 ---

 ### 📌 Here you'll find examples of my test documentation, including: